Royal Ascot Betting Offers 2025

 This Group 2 offering is aimed at 2-year-olds and boasts a weight of 9 stone and 1 pound, with fillies getting a 3 pound allowance.
 Run over 6 furlongs on the straight, it was inaugurated in 1890 when it was named after the Master of the Buckhounds, who happened to be 9th Earl of Coventry.
 It was promoted to Group 2 in 2004.

-The next race on the list is the King’s Stand Stakes, which was first run in 1860 and was actually the result of poor weather that year.
+The next race on the list is the King Charles III Stakes, renamed from the King’s Stand Stakes in 2023 in honour of Charles 75th birthday.
+It was first run in 1860 and was actually the result of poor weather that year.
 The heavy going meant that the Royal Stand Plate couldn’t be run over its traditional 2 miles, so instead it was run as the Queen’s Stand Plate over the 5 furlongs that were suitable to take the horses.

 It’s a race for horses aged 3 and up, with the weight being 8 stone 12 pounds for 3-year-olds and 9 stone 4 pounds for those aged 4 and over.
 Fillies and mares get a 3 pound allowance and the race is run over the 5 furlongs that it was run over in 1860.